- Can I use my mobile phone in China?

 d) Drink boiled water (most hotels offer kettle for guests) or bottled water in China as the tap water is not drinkable, neither those in hotels.

-e) Only bring necessary credit cards and leave the rest at home, remember the telephone number of your credit card company in case you need to do the report once the card get lost or stolen.
+e) Only bring necessary credit cards and leave the rest at home, remember the telephone number of your credit card company in case you need to do the report once the card gets lost or stolen.
 If you use traveler’s checks, it’s not smart to sign your name on them before you use them.

-f) The Bank of China or the exchange counters at hotel and airport are trustworthy to exchange money, otherwise it’s illegal and you are probably getting ripped off.
+f) The Bank of China or the exchange counters at hotel and airport are trustworthy to exchange money, otherwise, it’s illegal and you are probably getting ripped off.

 g) Small shops or street vendors don’t accept credit card, it’s handy to take some small changes all the times.

-i) In case you have to take a taxi, it's better to use taxi service offered by hotels.
-Bring a hotel card with you or let your tour guide or hotel staff to write down names & locations of your hotel and your destination both in English & Chinese beforehand.
-Before you get off, always request a receipt from driver or remember its plate number, it will be very helpful in case you leave things on the car.
+i) In case you have to take a taxi, it's better to use the taxi service offered by hotels.
+Bring a hotel card with you or let your tour guide or hotel staff to write down the names & locations of your hotel and your destination both in English & Chinese beforehand.
+Before you get off, always request a receipt from the driver or remember its plate number, it will be very helpful in case you leave things on the car.

 j) Respect local custom, inquire your tour guides about the suitable etiquettes and taboos to avoid any possible offensive behavior or words.
-Do ask permission if you would like to take picture for people though most of them are very friendly.
+Do ask permission if you would like to take pictures for people though most of them are very friendly.

 l) Avoid going out on the streets too late at night.